 “One’s criticism is duly noted,” said Jay, in his best imitation of the Queen.
+He didn’t say anything about a Canadian saying y’all.
 In his normal voice, he said, “No comment on the snuggling?”

 Sunny shrugged.
 “You were a cute dog.
 So … we’re related?”

-Jay nodded.
-“Brothers,” he said, as Indy came back in with his arm and caught an eyeful of genitalia.
+Indy came back with his arm and clothes, catching an eyeful of genitalia.

 Jay sat on the bed.
 “What took you so long?”